Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation: Background Related Work

 \item \textit{Disproportionate penalties}: The ceiling operation creates stepped penalties that obscure incremental efficiency gains.
 For $\gamma = 100\,\text{ms}$, any $\delta \in (100, 200]\,\text{ms}$ incurs a 50\% miss rate despite nearly $2\times$ variation in overhead.
 In general, any $\delta \in \left(k\gamma, (k + 1)\gamma\right]$ maps to the same miss rate $1 - 1/(k + 1)$, and optimisations within a tier go unrewarded.

 \item \textit{Forced idling}: The protocol enforces rigid synchronisation, where a batch arriving at $t$ is treated as missed if adaptation is not ready exactly at $t$.
-Consequently, a method completing at $t + \epsilon$ idles for nearly $\gamma$ despite being available, wasting the window to serve batch $t$. \end{itemize} Given these limitations, the following section introduces Tempora, a framework for evaluating TTA under temporal constraints that models the accuracy-latency trade-off beyond just discrete temporal semantics.
-Further details on \citeauthor{pmlr-v235-alfarra24a}'s \citeyearpar{pmlr-v235-alfarra24a} protocol appear in Appendix~\ref{appendix:extended-methodology}.
+Consequently, a method completing at $t + \epsilon$ idles for nearly $\gamma$ despite being available, wasting the window to serve batch $t$. \end{itemize}

+Finally, prior works do not expose \textit{why} rankings change and only report accuracy, \textit{i.e.,}~the net effect; system errors, where batches are skipped, and model errors, where served batches are misclassified, remain conflated in this measure.
+Our framework, \textit{Tempora}, defined the following section, addresses these limitations.
+We ground evaluation in physical units (ms) and accordingly revise the discrete protocol, while also extending the scope to a wider taxonomy of constraints that model the accuracy-latency trade-off beyond just discrete temporal semantics.
+Further details on \citeauthor{pmlr-v235-alfarra24a}'s protocol appear in Appendix~\ref{appendix:extended-methodology}.